-An oral examination is compulsory for all RDPs (including for all resubmitted theses following major revisions), and is normally held in the University.
-It may serve a number of different functions including the following:
+An oral examination is compulsory for all RDPs (including for all resubmitted theses following an outcome of revise and resubmit).
+It may serve a number of different functions, including the following:

 - It provides the student with the opportunity to defend the thesis through high-level debate with experts in the subject.

 - It gives the examiners an opportunity to explore any doubts they may have about the material presented in the thesis.

 - It can be used to determine that the student is the author of the written materials submitted.

 - It enables the examiners to check that the student has a thorough understanding of the theoretical framework, issues, methods and statistical analysis involved.

 An agreed Joint Report, signed by both examiners, is completed after the oral examination, and should be submitted to the School within five working days of the oral examination.
 The Joint Report reflects the examiners’ assessment of both the written submission and the student’s performance at the oral examination, and includes a decision in accordance with regulation 7.7.5.
 It need not repeat comments already made in the Independent Reports.
 The Joint and Independent Reports taken together should be of sufficient length and provide sufficient evidence to justify the examiners’ decision.